kikipet/HALO/README.md

 # Project HALO

-F how exactly are we connecting the CO2 sensor?
-B/c I may have to rewrite that code :\
-FFF analog apparently is really imprecise please don't say we're using analog is there a way to get serial to work b/c that's what I've coded up...

 \*Work in progress\*

 This is where the programs for the HALO balloon project at Purdue will be stored.